Nyiko Mobbie

-Nyiko Sydney Mobbie (born 11 September 1994) is a South African professional soccer player who plays as a right back for Sekhukhune United, on loan from Mamelodi Sundowns, and the South African national team.
+Nyiko Sydney Mobbie (born 11 September 1994) is a South African professional soccer player who plays as a right back for SuperSport United and the South African national team.

 Club career

 Free State Stars

 Born in Xikundu, Malamulele, South Africa, After playing amateur football for local side FC Basel, he joined Free State Stars in 2014.
 He made his debut on 11 May 2016 in a 2–2 draw at home to Kaizer Chiefs.
 He scored once in 58 appearances before the club were relegated to the National First Division in 2019.

 Mamelodi Sundowns

 Following Free State Stars' relegation, Mobbie signed for Mamelodi Sundowns in summer 2019.
 However, Mobbie was left out of the club's pre-season training camp and signed for Stellenbosch on a season-long loan in August.
 He scored once in 27 league appearances for Stellenbosch.
 In December 2020, Mobbie joined Chippa United on loan until the end of the season.
 He made 20 league appearances for Chippa United.
 On 9 September 2021, it was announced that Mobbie had joined Sekhukhune United on a season-long loan, with the deal having been completed a week before.
+The move became permanent ahead of the 2022–23 season.